naiquevin/blog-src/content/pages/music.md

 Music is a significantly important part of my life and more than just a hobby.
 I picked up the guitar in 2001 and somehow the hobby has stuck.
-During college, I played and performed with a few amateur bands Since then I have pretty much been a bedroom musician.
+During college, I played and performed with a few amateur bands.
+Since then I have pretty much been a bedroom musician.

 A few years ago, I got interested in home recording music.
 Here are some of my compositions/recordings uploaded on